 Business Development Director, DNV

 The geometric design makes the platform move horizontally and vertically with wind and waves, with almost zero pitch angle.
 Although most offshore wind turbines are designed to support pitch angles of up to 10º, this creates additional wear and tear on components.
-Null pitch means less wear, less maintenance, and longer life of the wind turbine generator (WTG), which translates into more energy production and greater ROI.
+A pitch of less than 10º means less wear, less maintenance and a longer life for the wind turbine generator (WTG), which translates into more energy production and greater ROI.

 Figures being used in the quantitative comparisons above are extracted from the Statement of Feasibility granted by DNV.

-* When compared to semi-submersibles. ** When compared to tension leg structures.
+* When compared to semi-submersibles. ** When compared to a typical tension leg platform.

 Gazelle Wind Power’s innovative hybrid attenuated mooring platform splits the ‘two classical functions’ of buoyancy and stability to produce a light, durable, and cost-effective platform that can be deployed in deeper waters further out to the sea.